inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 ```
 <br>
 Modify the template to load the NY taxi data as follows.
-- URL - define
+- URL - provide the URL for the NY Taxi Jan 2021 CSV
-- Requests - In mage you don't need to make requests for loading CSV files with Pandas.
+- Requests - delete this line.
+In mage you don't need to make requests for loading CSV files with Pandas.
 - Declair data types
     - saves space in memory
-    - implicit assertion - if data types change then the load will fail.
+    - implicit assertion - load will fail if the data types don't match what has been defined.
 - Parse the datetime columes as dates

 ```python
 @data_loader